National Basilica Sanctuary of the Charity del Cobre

-The Basílica Santuario Nacional de Nuestra Señora de la Caridad del Cobre (National Shrine Basilica of Our Lady of Charity) is a Roman Catholic minor basilica dedicated to the Blessed Virgin Mary located in Santiago de Cuba, Cuba.
+The Basílica Santuario Nacional de Nuestra Señora de la Caridad del Cobre (National Shrine Basilica of Our Lady of Charity del Cobre) is a Roman Catholic minor basilica dedicated to the Blessed Virgin Mary located in Santiago de Cuba, Cuba.

+The church houses the Virgin of Charity del Cobre, a colonial era virgin which is a Catholic national icon, The Patroness of Cuba.

 History

 It was built in 1926 in the village of El Cobre about 12 miles west of Santiago de Cuba.
 It is a 3 aisled church on the hill "Cerro de la Cantera" and is linked to the village by a flight of 254 steps.
 It has a central bell tower and two side towers crowned by red-brick domes.

 The basilica is under the circumscription of the Roman Catholic Archdiocese of Santiago de Cuba.
 The basilica was decreed on December 22, 1977.